mokhigul-isanova/Portfolio-Part2/README.md

 and anticipating Bitcoin price alterations.
 By enhancing improved analytics and develop models, participants can decide data analysis in a volatile cryptocurrency market</p>

-Source of the dataset:https://www.kaggle.com/datasets/abhishek14398/bitcoin- prediction-dataset-bullrun
+Source of the dataset: https://www.kaggle.com/datasets/abhishek14398/bitcoin-prediction-dataset-bullrun